arosenmund/defcon32_dissecting_defeating_ransomwares_evasion/part1-builder_review.md

     The above tells the debugger to use the provided arguments with the builder:

-    1. `-type enc`: We're going to create an encryptor
+    1. `-type enc`: We're going to create an encryptor.

     1. `-exe`: We're going to create an EXE (not a DLL).